linhvth/the-journal/about.md

 -

-In case you were curious about the artwork in the background, it's a favorite of mine: *A Sunday Afternoon on the Island of La Grande Jatte* by Georges Seurat.
+In case you are curious about the artwork in the background, it's a favorite of mine: *A Sunday Afternoon on the Island of La Grande Jatte* by Georges Seurat.